CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 Survival analysis was originally developed to solve this type of problem, that is, to deal with estimation when our data is right-censored.
-However, wven in the case where all events have been observed, i.e. there is no censoring, survival analysis is still a very useful tool to understand durations and rates.
+However, even in the case where all events have been observed, i.e. there is no censoring, survival analysis is still a very useful tool to understand durations and rates.